 A priority: the Moanda Industrial Complex

 Achieving this ambitious objective requires a major effort in many plants, including the Moanda Industrial Complex (CIM) plant operated by Comilog in Gabon.
 In 2018, a first major step forward was made with the improvement of the reliability of the plant's emissions measurements and the establishment of a working group dedicated to sharing best practices on reducing air emissions.
-Next step: the drafting of an engineering report detailing the plant's pollution control investment project.
+We then sought to improve the tightness of the dust collection circuit with a two-pronged action plan: renovation of the pollution control equipment to reduce the amount of dust, and the implementation of a metal reduction workshop.
+As a result of these initiatives, our emissions have reached an acceptable level and are monitored daily by our teams.